false-schemers/wcpl/docs/pages/about.md

 ![/assets/img/splash.png](/assets/img/splash.png)

-WCPL (Webassembly Combined Programming Language) is a standalone self-hosted compiler/linker/libc for a subset of C targeting Webassembly and WASI.
+WCPL is a standalone self-hosted compiler/linker/libc for a subset of C targeting Webassembly and WASI.
 It supports most traditional pre-C99 C features except for full C preprocessor and K&R-style function parameter declarations (modern prototypes are fully supported).
 Features listed below are the ones that are either borrowed from modern C dialects, or not implemented in the way described in C90 standard.

 ## Notable C features supported